-Convictions for illicit trafficking in controlled substance as defined in 21 USC 802, including drug trafficking crime as defined in 18 USC 924(c) subjects foreign nationals to deportation or removal from the United States.
+Immigrants convicted of illicit trafficking in controlled substance as defined in 21 USC 802, including drug trafficking crime as defined in 18 USC 924(c) are subject to deportation or removal from the United States.

 Contact us to determine whether your offense is, in fact, a controlled-substance offense under the applicable law.
 While a drug conviction for distribution of a controlled substance generally results in removal, a charge for possession of a controlled substance may not carry such consequences.
 If you are facing drug related charges and you are a foreign national, contact an experienced immigration attorney to assist you during your plea negotiations to avoid negative immigration consequences of your plea.